liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-intro.markdown

 section.

 The first upgrade process step is to adapt your existing plugin's code to
 @product-ver@'s APIs.
-The great news is that Liferay's Code Upgrade Tool makes this easier than ever.
+The great news is that Liferay's Upgrade Planner makes this easier than ever.
 It identifies Liferay API changes affecting your code, explains the API changes, and offers resolution steps.
 And the tool offers auto-correction where it can.